rdf-elixir/website/README.md

 features:
 - title: RDF.ex
   details: >-
-    Data structures to build RDF graphs and datasets; load and store RDF graphs and datasets in the most popular serializations formats - N-Triples, Turtle, JSON-LD
+    Data structures to build RDF graphs and datasets, which can be loaded and stored in the most popular serializations formats - N-Triples, Turtle, JSON-LD
 - title: SPARQL.ex
   details: >-
     Perform SPARQL queries against the data in your RDF.ex data structures
 - title: SPARQL.Client
   details: >-
-    Perform SPARQL queries against any SPARQL service - Wikidata, Dbpedia, you name it
+    Perform SPARQL queries against any public SPARQL service - Wikidata, Dbpedia, LinkedGeoData, you name it
 footer: MIT Licensed | Copyright © 2017-present Marcel Otto
 ---